robflop/megumin.love/README.md

 Runs on [NodeJS](https://nodejs.org/en/) mainly with [Express](https://expressjs.com), [SQLite3](https://www.sqlite.org/) and [uws](https://www.npmjs.com/package/uws).

 ## Self-hosting Usage

+>_**Important**: It is _**highly**_ recommended to use releases instead of the latest commit, as the master branch will sometimes require frequent DB adjustments or even wipes.
+No instructions for it will be provided either, so use it at your own risk of heavy breakage._

-1. Navigate into the folder you cloned the repo to
+1. Navigate into the folder you downloaded the latest release / commit to
 2. Rename `src/config.sample.json` to `src/config.json`
 3. *Recommended, but not needed*: Rename `src/db/default.db` to a name of your choosing (take care to change the config appropriately)
    * **Your database may be overwritten** by the default one if you keep the original filename and try updating the website in the future.